 - Negative Continuity: Justified.
 They grew up, and they realized how screwed up their world really is.
 Cat, who became a Mad Scientist of sorts, took them to a place outside normal time and space where they could spend all eternity blissfully ignorant and optimistic.

 - No Celebrities Were Harmed: Averted like a motherfucker.
-Matt Groening appears in several episodes, one episode features Kurt Cobain accidentally blowing his head off, and one episode features Lindsey Lohan having sex with Puppy and paying him for the privilege.
+Matt Groening appears in several episodes, one episode features Kurt Cobain accidentally blowing his head off, in another Puppy facefucks Sean Connery while high out of his mind, and one episode features Lindsey Lohan having sex with Puppy and paying him for the privilege.

 - No More for Me: Donkey's reaction to seeing his future self.